 - Add toppings: Sprinkle fruit and toppings directly on top, if using.

 - Serving: Allow to cool completely, then cover and store in the refrigerator for up to 5 days, or enjoy immediately while warm.
-You can also use a spatula to remove the panackes form the glassware.
-Serve with unsweetened plant-based yogurt to boost protein and make it more filling.
+You can also use a spatula to remove the pancakes from the glassware.
+Serve with unsweetened plant-based yogurt to boost protein and and drizzle of nut or tahini for heart-healthy fats.

 Notes